thingsplode/boxee/README.md

 sudo make install
 ```

-Then you need to edit /lib/systemd/system/bluetooth.service and add *-nE** to the bluetoothd.
-This will enables to start the experimental features of the bluetooth daemon.
+Then you need to edit /lib/systemd/system/bluetooth.service and add **-nE** to the bluetoothd.
+This will enable to start the experimental features of the bluetooth daemon.

 Create a link in: /etc/systemd/system
 ```